 Milstop Broad Spectrum Foliar Fungicide

-1 Do not apply sulfur if temperature is greater than 90 ºF or to drought stressed plants.
+1 Do not apply sulfur if the temperature is greater than 90 ºF or to drought-stressed plants.
 Do not use sulfur in combination with, or within 2 weeks before or after the use of horticultural oil treatments.
 Sulfur will also control mites.

-2 Do not apply horticultural oil if temperature is greater than 90 ºF.
-Horticultural oil may injure Japanese, armur and red maples, cryptomeria, junipers, cedars, redbud, smoke tree and hickories.
-Add 3 tablespoons of horticultural oil to a gallon of water with 3 tablespoons of baking soda for better powdery mildew control.
+2 Do not apply horticultural oil if the temperature is greater than 90 ºF.
+Horticultural oil may injure Japanese, armur and red maples, cryptomeria, junipers, cedars, redbud, smoke tree, and hickories.
+Add 3 tablespoons of horticultural oil to a gallon of water with 3 tablespoons of potassium bicarbonate or baking soda (sodium bicarbonate) for better powdery mildew control.

 RTS = Ready-To-Spray (hose-end sprayer).
 RTU = Small, pre-mixed bottle.